googlefonts/gftools/README.md

     pip install gftools

+(Mac OS users on M1 chips will need to upgrade pip first to support universal wheels: `pip install -u pip`.)

 If you need to use `gftools qa`, you will need to install Harfbuzz, Cairo, FreeType and pkg-config.
 These can be installed on OS X using homebrew:

     brew install cairo freetype harfbuzz pkg-config

-Once You have installed these system packages, install gftools using the following command:
+Once you have installed these system packages, install gftools using the following command:

     pip install 'gftools[qa]'